 9. Are there any ways to save money?

 Now we’re getting down to the nitty-gritty…

 Most things in life leave room for optimisation if you take a closer look.
-In our case, I see two options to reduce the expenses on your trip to the Top of Europe.
+In our case, I see three ways to reduce the expenses on your trip to the Top of Europe.